 By this time it blew a terrible storm indeed; and now I began to see terror and amazement in the faces even of the seamen themselves.
-The master, though vigilant in the business of preserving the ship, yet as he went in and out of his cabin by me, I could hear him softly to himself say, several times, "Lord, be merciful to us! we shall be all lost; we shall be all undone !" and the like.
-During these first hurries I was stupid, lying still in my cabin, which was in the steerage, and cannot describe my temper: I could ill resume the first penitence which I had so apparently trampled upon, and hardened myself against: I thought the bitterness of death had been past; and that this would be nothing like the first; but when the master himself came by me, as I said just now, and said we should be all lost, I was dreadfully frighted.
-I got up out of my cabin, and looked out; but such a dismal sight I never saw: the sea ran mountains high, and broke upon us every three or four minutes; when I could look about, I could see nothing but distress round us ; two ships that rode near us, we found, had cut their masts by the board, being deep laden; and our men cried out, that a ship which rode about a mile ahead of us was foundered.
-Two more ships, being driven from their anchors, were run out of the Roads to sea, at all adventures, and that not with a mast standing.
-The light ships fared the best, as not so much labouring in the sea; but two or three of them drove, and came close by us, running away with only their spritsail out before the wind.
+The master, though vigilant in the business of preserving the ship, yet, as he went in and out of his cabin by me, I could hear him softly to himself say several times, "Lord be merciful to us! we shall be all lost! we shall be all undone!" and the like.
+During these first hurries I was lying still in my cabin; but when the master himself came by me, and said we should be all lost, I was dreadfully frighted.
+I got up out of my cabin and looked out; but such a dismal sight I never saw: the sea ran mountains high, and broke upon us every three or four minutes; when I could look about I could see nothing but distress round us; two ships that rid near us, we found, had cut their masts by the board, being deep laden; and our men cried out that a ship which rid about a mile ahead of us was foundered.
+Two more ships, being driven from their anchors, were run out of the roads to sea, at all adventures, and that with not a mast standing.
+The light ships fared the best, as not so much labouring in the sea: but two or three of them drove, and came close by us, running away with only their spritsail out, before the wind.